crispab/crisp-dna/_docs/visions.md

 Why do we have multiple visions?
 --------------------------------

 Because people don't all have to want the same thing.
 We're in this home together because we have a common set of values, not because we have to have the same vision and goals.
-People can work on whatever they are passionate about, and if enough other Members share the same passion it implicitly becomes a Crisp vision.
+People can work on whatever they are passionate about, and if enough other Members share the same passion it implicitly becomes a Product Space vision.

 How we work with visions
 ------------------------

 We're guided by these principles (which we agreed upon on one of our [unconferences](unconference.html)):

--   Crisp can have several visions.
+-   Product Space can have several visions.
 -   They can and should only be changed at our unconferences, so everyone can discuss.
 -   The visions apply between the unconferences.
 -   If you miss an unconference, you are automatically considered to "stand aside" (see our [hand signals](hand-signals.html)).